forestgrape/coronavirus/index.md

 - The coronavirus transmission can be smoke like.
 A neighbours candle won't harm.
 But if you are at a place with an indoor barbecue (many infected people coughing), wearing a mask is a good idea.

 ### Abstract
-A new dry form transmission model for betacoronaviruses is proposed.
+A new dry form transmission model for Betaviruses is proposed.
 It is known that Sars-Cov-1 has the unusual ability to survive in dry form, this gives makes a dry form transmission possible.
 The transmission models described in literature  for viruses are:
 * Contact (direct and indirect via fomites)
 * Droplets